almosttomorrow/almosttomorrow/README.md

 🔭 **Currently Working On:**
 - Quantum-resistant messaging prototypes using post-quantum cryptography (PQC) and AES.
-- AI and LLMs projects for use in financial services.
+- Applications of federated learning & homomorphic encryption in privacy-preserving AI.

 🌱 **Learning and Exploring:**
 - Advanced cryptographic techniques to secure data from quantum.
-- Applications of federated learning & homomorphic encryption in privacy-preserving AI.
+- AI projects for use in financial services.

 💡 **Interested In:**
+- How people use technology in innovative and impactful ways
 - Artificial Intelligence & Large Language Models (LLMs)
-- How people use technology in innovative and impactful ways
 - Building fast prototypes of frontier technologies to prove their potential

 📚 **Education Advocate:**